ashakeri92/dsc-phase-1-project-v2-3/README.md

 ![graph1](./images/image1.png)

 Visual 1 shows the movie production budgets of top films.
-Since the average of successful films is $170,000,000 we will need to implement a higher production budget of $200,000,000 to assure the movies success. c
+Since the average of successful films is $170,000,000 we will need to implement a higher production budget of $200,000,000 to assure the movies success.

 ### Visual 2